oracle/opengrok/Developer-intro.md

 ### Test

-To run tests type `mvn test` command.
-For specific tests you can use `-Dtest` option, e.g. `mvn test -Dtest=IndexerTest -DfailIfNoTests=false`.
+To run tests type `./mvnw test` command.
+For specific tests you can use `-Dtest` option, e.g. `./mvnw test -Dtest=IndexerTest -DfailIfNoTests=false`.

 Also, OpenGrok repository is setup so that pushes will trigger [Travis](https://travis-ci.org) builds so it is not necessary to run tests on your workstation - just commit and push to Github (first it is necessary to enable Travis for your fork on the Travis web).